dave45678/ProgrammingFundamentals/github_pages.md

 ###Create a GitHub Pages repository
 Create a new GitHub repository named username.github.io, where username is your username on GitHub.
 The first part of the repository must exactly match your username.

+###Create a branch for gh-pages
+You'll create your site on the branch called gh-pages.
+You can create that when set up your repository on GitHub.

 ###Create a Readme.md file
 It's good practice to have a Readme file for every project.
 The Readme file  is a good place for a brief summary of your project.
 This tutorial will work without a readme file but the readme is your way of telling other GitHub users what your project is about.